HeisenbugLtd/si_units/README.md

 ### (More) Examples

 You may have noticed that the instantiation above used a package name `SI_Units.Metric`.
 Now, if you'd expect a child package named `Imperial`, you'd be wrong.
 After all, the library is called "SI Units", so sorry, I am not supporting things like *foot pound per square inch*.
-But, besided decimal (what we usually call metric), there's also an official definition for binary prefixes.
-So, yes, the other child package hierarchy is `SI_Units.Binary` and provides a similar[1] functionality for values that are better written with binary prefixes:
+But, besides decimal prefixes (what it usually called "metric"), there's also an official definition for binary prefixes, good for your Megabits/s (Mebibits/s) connection speed and your Terabytes (Tebibytes) of storage.
+So yes, the other child package hierarchy is `SI_Units.Binary` and provides a similar[1] functionality for values that are better written with binary prefixes:

 ```ada
 function Image is new SI_Units.Binary.Mod_Image (Item        => Transmission_Speed,